-Will Swayne is the Founder and Head of Strategy of Marketing Results, a digital marketing agency that specialises in lead generation for marketers of complex services, including financial services.
+Will Swayne is the Founder and Head of Strategy of Marketing Results, a digital marketing agency that specialises in lead generation and sales process optimisation for mortgage brokers, financial services and property investment firms.

-Will got his start in marketing in 1999, when he landed a job with fastgrowing Japanese direct marketing firm JIMOS Corporation, as they went from \$0 to \$100 million in revenue in 5 years.
+Will got his start in marketing in 1999, when he landed a job with fast-growing Japanese direct marketing firm JIMOS Corporation, as they went from \$0 to \$100 million in revenue in 5 years.

-Will has directly consulted to hundreds of companies over the last 15 years and is passionate about generating bottom line results through digital marketing and marketing automation.
+Will has directly consulted to hundreds of companies over the last 15 years and is passionate about generating bottom line results and creating a meaningful difference in the lives of his clients through digital marketing and marketing automation.

-When he's not strategising online marketing funnels, he enjoys hiking, travelling, watching HBO dramas and spending time with his young family.
+When he's not strategising online marketing funnels, he enjoys hiking, travelling, catching up on the latest Netflix offerings and spending time with his young family.